dfilan/interpreter_project/README.md

 Note that all data are natural numbers, so 'subtraction' is actually the monus operator: x monus y = x - y if x > y and 0 otherwise.

 Changes to the language as defined in the notes:
 - As in the text, routines have names that begin with capital letters, and the first needs to be called main.
-Unlike in the text, their definition does not need to include the local variables that they use, and their arguments can be any atomic expressions, so `F(x,0,G(3,x))` is a valid routine call, but `F(x+y,0,G(3,x))` is not.
+Unlike in the text, their definition does not need to include the local variables that they use, and their arguments can be any expressions, e.g. `F((x+y)*3,0,G(3,x))`.
 - The insides of routines consist of various statements:
   - Return statements are written `return ...`, where `...` is any valid expression, and do what you'd expect.
   - If statements are written `if (v) {...}`, where `v` is a variable name, and `...` is a sequence of statements separated by semicolons.
 If `v` is non-zero, the inner block is evaluated, otherwise it isn't.
 There can also be an else block, which executes if `v` is zero: this is written `if (v) {...} else {...}`.